sindresorhus/sindresorhus.github.com/data/apps/favorites-widget.md

 #### When using the “Run Shortcut” action, why does tapping the widget first open the main app and then the Shortcuts app?

 This is because of iOS limitations.
 A widget can only open its own app when a user taps it.
 And the only way to run a shortcut is to open the Shortcuts app using a special URL.
 So when you tap the widget, the widget opens the main app, and the main app then opens the Shortcuts app.
-It's not a very good user-experience, but only Apple can fix this.
+It's not a very good user experience, but only Apple can fix this.

 If you work at Apple, you know what to do:
 - [FB9745173](https://github.com/feedback-assistant/reports/issues/240)